invisible-garden/cm24-projects/zklings/README.md

   - [ ] Smart Contracts
   - [x] ZK Circuits
   - [ ] Machine Learning (ML)

-- High-level outline of the main technical components, tech you used and approaches used in the project.

 - Use Rust for implementing terminal GUI, controlling exercises and exercise checking process
-- For exercises, we have exercises that use these langauges
+- For exercises, we have exercises that use these languages/libraries:
   - Rust
   - circom
+  - Plonky3
 - Use commands from snarkjs for compiling, generating proof and verifying for checking circuit-related exercises

 ## Sponsors (if applicable)